 Learn how to identify a male and female tree swallow.
 Find out about their nests, song, range map and what tree swallows eat.

 Wingspan: 14-1/2 inches

-Distinctive Markings: Males are iridescent greenish-blue above and white below.
-Female may be duller.
+Distinctive Markings: A male tree swallow is iridescent greenish-blue above and white below.
+Females may be duller.

 Cliff swallow vs barn swallow: spot the differences.

 The female builds nest in a cavity using grass, needles and feathers, and lays up to eight white eggs.
 Nest boxes designed for bluebirds also attract this swallow.

 Learn more about swallows’ nests and nesting habits.